There’s a direct correlation between online marketplace trust and conversion rates.

 - 75% of participants found duplicate posts

 As mentioned above, anomalies don’t play out well from a trust perspective.
-They not only cause confusion, but they also demonstrate to users that a site isn’t what it claims it is which can diminish their trust levels.
+They not only confuse but also demonstrate to users that a site isn’t what it claims it is, which can diminish their trust levels.

 We also discovered that:

-- Only 20% would buy the product in an ad with poor description and 73% were unlikely to return to the site: compared to 56% and 37% for a good listing.
+- Only 20% would buy the product in an ad with a poor description, and 73% were unlikely to return to the site: compared to 56% and 37% for a good listing.

 - 75% who saw a scam on a site said they would not return

-It stands to reason that you can do a great deal to ensure your marketplace works well, is fast, reliable, and well-designed.
-You could also spend hours perfecting your UX, onboarding the right payment partners, and ensuring your customer service is top-notch.
-But if your site doesn’t exercise enough caution from a fraudulent and poor content perspective, the trust foundations you’ve worked so hard to build can quickly crumble.
+You can do a great deal to ensure your marketplace works well and is fast, reliable, and well-designed.
+You could also spend hours perfecting your UX, onboarding the right payment partners, and ensuring top-notch customer service.
+But the trust foundations you’ve worked so hard to build can quickly crumble if your site doesn’t exercise enough caution from a fraudulent and poor content perspective.

-This is the risk you take when the majority of your sales activity is driven by peer-to-peer interactions and user-generated content (UGC).
+This is the risk you take when most of your sales activity is driven by peer-to-peer interactions and user-generated content (UGC).
 It’s a delicate balance and can be tricky to get right.
 But done correctly, online marketplaces can propel their businesses to huge success.

 However – it’s always worth remembering that while trust can take a long time to build, it can be lost incredibly quickly.

 Please get in touch with our team if you have any queries about online safety and content moderation.